 Near the coast and south of the Salinas River, the SVA thins out, bringing the Dune Sand Aquifer and the underlying Upper 180-Foot Aquifer into hydraulic connection.
 The thinning of the SVA is coincident with a drop in the hydraulic head in the Dune Sand Aquifer.
 Here the groundwater enters the underlying Upper 180-Foot Aquifer, and flows southeastward, according to the hydraulic gradient (Ahtna Environmental Inc., 2017).
-The flow of groundwater from the Dune Sand Aquifer to the Upper 180-Foot Aquifer appears to mound groundwater in the Upper 180-Foot Aquifer near the coast, creating a local groundwater barrier against encroaching saltwater.
+The flow of groundwater from the Dune Sand Aquifer to the Upper 180-Foot Aquifer appears to mound groundwater in the Upper 180-Foot Aquifer appears to mound groundwater in the Upper 180-Foot Aquifer appears to mound groundwater in the Upper 180-Foot Aquifer near the coast, creating a local groundwater barrier against encroaching saltwater.

-Shallow Aguifer (or Perched "A" Aguifer)
+Shallow Aquifer (or Perched "A" Aquifer)